2026 Eligibility Must-Knows for Human Services is starting in

 Older Adults With Hearing Loss Using Hearing Aids Have Reduced Dementia Risk

 People with HL who used hearing aids had 61% lower dementia risk compared to people with hearing loss who did not use hearing aids, according to the study.
-Those with normal hearing had just a 29% lower risk of dementia than those with HL who did not . . .
+Those with normal hearing had a 29% lower risk of dementia than those with HL who did not use hearing . . .

 Want To Read More?
 Log In Or Become A Paid Member